Urban-GeoInformatics/activity-space-tools/docs/test.rst

 -----------

 After installing the package, you can run the full example workflow using the included script and sample data.
+(The script is also available
+online: `example_usage.py <https://github.com/Urban-GeoInformatics/activity-space-tools/blob/eeaf1a5888b792a5456ada81bcd401e95b25ff33/tests/example_usage.py>`_.)

 1. Open a terminal and navigate to the package directory.